solrevdev/solrevdev.github.io/_posts/2020-03-06-localhost-https-subdomains-with-a-kestrel-ssl-certificate.md

   - kestrel
 ---

-When you build ASP.NET Core websites locally, you can view your local site under https/ssl, go read [this article](https://www.hanselman.com/blog/DevelopingLocallyWithASPNETCoreUnderHTTPSSSLAndSelfSignedCerts.aspx) by Scott Hanselman for more information.
+When you build ASP.NET Core websites locally, you can view your local site under HTTPS/SSL, go read [this article](https://www.hanselman.com/blog/DevelopingLocallyWithASPNETCoreUnderHTTPSSSLAndSelfSignedCerts.aspx) by Scott Hanselman for more information.

-For the most part this works great out of the box.
+For the most part, this works great out of the box.

 However, I am building a multi-tenant application as in I make use of subdomains such as <https://www.mywebsite.com> and <https://customer1.mywebsite.com>.

-So naturally when I develop locally I want to visit <https://www.localhost:5001/> and <https://customer1.localhost:5001/>
+So naturally, when I develop locally I want to visit <https://www.localhost:5001/> and <https://customer1.localhost:5001/>

 Now you can do this out of the box you just need to add this to your hosts file.